Switching Careers to Cybersecurity: Do You Need a Master's Degree?

 Master of Homeland Security

-Though they typically focus on preventing and planning for national emergencies or terror attacks, a master's in homeland security can also lead to cybersecurity positions.
-Graduates from the Virginia Commonwealth University program can bring cybersecurity perspectives to jobs in law, law enforcement, and emergency response.
+Though master’s in homeland security programs typically focus on preventing and planning for national emergencies or terror attacks, they can also lead to cyber security positions.
+Graduates from the Virginia Commonwealth University program can bring cyber security perspectives to jobs in law, law enforcement, and emergency response.

 Master of Information Systems